mulforma/Zelar/README.md

   </p>
 </p>

-## TEST SERVER
+## SUPPORT SERVER

-The bot is not yet available for all server, Please go to [this discord server](https://x.vvx.bar/nt/sup)
+If you want to talk about the bot development, Please go to [this discord server](https://x.vvx.bar/nt/sup)

 ## HOST THE BOT